orix-software/orix-software.github.io/docs/home/pizero_connection.md

 * insert a usb cable in the *second*  usb port (it's really important), and insert usb cable into the PC

-* Wait one minute, your Pc should detect a new storage device (it's the pi)
+* Wait one minute, your PC should detect a new storage device (it's the pi)

 * in the new device, copy all files you need for Orix (sdcard.tgz content for example)

-* with an editor file, edit on this new mass storage : /etc/pizero/wpa/wpa.cnf and insert the wifi network you use and the password
+* with an text editor, edit on this new mass storage : /etc/pizero/wpa/wpa.cnf and insert the wifi network you use and the password

 * unplug the zero pi and insert it in the usb twilighte board port